young man snoring

 3. What can you do before seeking medical assistance?

-While sleep apnea is a potentially life-threatening condition, it doesn’t always require medical intervention.
+While sleep apnea is a potentially serious condition, it doesn’t always require medical intervention.
 In fact, some people can resolve the issue by losing weight and making other lifestyle adjustments.
 Avoid alcohol close to bedtime and steer clear of sedative medications, which can worsen sleep apnea.
 If you smoke, take steps to break the habit.
-Similarly, if you suffer from allergies, use a nasal spray at night to keep your airways open.
-Even training yourself to sleep on your side instead of your back can help you breathe more easily.
+Similarly, if you suffer from allergies, starting nasal sprays and allergy treatments can help keep your airways open.
+Even training yourself to sleep on your side instead of your back can help some breathe more easily.

 4. What treatments are available?